model-checking/kani/.github/ISSUE_TEMPLATE/performance_issue.md

 I tried this code:
 <!--
-If the code fits into a single file, please post it here.
+If the reproducing code is small, please post it here.
+Otherwise, please attach the relevant files to this issue.
-Otherwise please post a link to the repository and branch that exposes the issue -->
+Alternatively, post a link to the repository and branch that exposes the issue.
+-->
 ```rust
 <code>